JensFuenderich/MetaPipeX/README.md

 ### R-package

 This folder contains the R-package MetaPipeX.
 This is what is installed by running the "install_github" command (in "How to install the R-package").
-It contains 4 analysis functions
+It contains 5 analysis/pipeline functions
+- MetaPipeX::summarize_sites()
-- MetaPipeX::create_replication_summaries()
+- MetaPipeX::merge_site_summaries()
-- MetaPipeX::merge_replication_summaries()
+- MetaPipeX::meta_analyze_MASCs()
-- MetaPipeX::meta_analyses()
+- MetaPipeX::create_MetaPipeX_format()
 - MetaPipeX::full_pipeline()
-and the function to locally run the Shiny App
+the function to locally run the Shiny App
 - MetaPipeX::ShinyApp()
+and a function that runs a simple simulation to create multi-lab data at the individual participant level (used test and demonstrate MetaPipeX functions and the Shiny app)
+- MetaPipeX::simulate_IPD()

 ### MetaPipeX_0.1.0.pdf